ocoanet/ProtoUntyped/README.md

 ## Implementation

 The protocol buffer wire format contains a sequence of fields.
 Every field contains the **field number**, the **wire type**, and the **field value**.
 The field numbers and the wire types can be safely read, so you will always get a valid list of field meta-data.
-Then ProtoUnType uses heuristics to decode the field values depending on the wire type.
+Then ProtoUntyped uses heuristics to decode the field values depending on the wire type.

 ### Wire type 0 (Varint)
 Type 0 can be used for `int32, int64, uint32, uint64, sint32, sint64, bool, enum`.
 The size does not really matter for decoding, but it is required to know if the value is signed.
 ProtoUntyped always decode type 0 as signed.